Sync Setup

 S3-compatible storage

-For AWS S3, Cloudflare R2, Backblaze B2, MinIO, Wasabi, Hetzner and others — key-based, no browser sign-in at all:
+For AWS S3, Cloudflare R2, Backblaze B2, MinIO, Wasabi, Hetzner and others — key-based, no browser sign-in at all.
+In Cloud accounts → Connect account… pick the Object storage (S3) tile and fill in the fields:

 | Field | Meaning |